 - Looped Lyrics: "Bang On".

 - No Title: Title TK, sort of - "TK" is a journalism abbreviation for "to come", meaning content that will be added to an article later, so the album name effectively means "we haven't come up with a title yet".

 - The One Guy: During The '90s, Walford and MacPherson.

 - River of Insanity: "900" was inspired by Franklin's lost Arctic expedition in 1845.

 - Solo Side Project: During the Breeders' hiatus in the mid-90s, Kim and Kelley started bands of their own - The Amps and The Kelley Deal 6000, respectively.
 The Breeders would record their own version of The Amps' "Full On Idle" for Title TK, and a few other Amps songs occasionally make their way into Breeders live performances.

 - Start My Own: How the band began.
 Also, Donelly went on to form Belly and left The Breeders to focus on her own group.

-- Step Up to the Microphone: Josephine Wiggs sings two BSides from the Cannonball single/EP: "900" (which she also wrote) and the already mentioned "Lord Of The Thighs" cover.
+- Step Up to the Microphone: Josephine Wiggs sings two BSides from the Cannonball single/EP: "900" (which she also wrote) and the already mentioned "Lord Of The Thighs" cover, as well as "Metagoth" on All Nerve.
 Meanwhile, Kelley Deal sings lead on "I Just Want To Get Along".

 - Studio Chatter: Appears a bit on Pod, such as on "Metal Man" and the end of "Happiness Is a Warm Gun" (where Walford asks "Josephine, do you think you're going bald?" to the rather exasperated reply, "No, you've asked me that before, and the answer was 'no' then.").